tobbin2/chartthing/README.md

 In the current state of the application, the data that is used can be found in object2.json.
 There is no API to get the data from the customers database.

 There are currently two versions.
-One uses the chart.js JavaScript library.
-And the other uses a custom made JavaScript svg-components.
+One uses custom made JavaScript svg-components, and the other uses the chart.js JavaScript library.
-In the second version, the charts can be found in src/components/svgComponents/chart.js.
+In the first version, the charts can be found in src/components/svgComponents/chart.js.